 AWS vs Azure vs Google Cloud Market Share: The Winner

-Based on the recent reports, it is apparent that AWS is in the lead.
+It is obvious that AWS is in the lead.

 AWS vs Azure vs Google Cloud: A Quick Comparison

 Choosing the best CSP (Cloud Service Provider) is a hard decision.
-The scenario isn’t about what option you want to go with but rather how can your business accomplish optimal performance and further, distribute risks across various vendors—while covering the cloud’s storage & compute cost at the same time.
+The scenario isn’t about what option you want to go with but rather how your business can accomplish optimal performance and further distribute risks across various vendors—while covering the cloud’s storage & compute costs at the same time.

 As far as the survey reports are considered, we can learn that adopting multi-cloud strategies can: